Securing Cloud Functions

 Securing access with identity

-says it is (
+is called (

 - User accounts: These accounts represent people - either as individual Google account holders or as part of a Google-controlled entity like a Google Group.

 For both service accounts and user accounts, the name portion of the credential is usually an email address associated with the account.
 The secret for a user account is usually a password, and for a service account, it is usually the private key of the key pair that is created along with the account.

 But user passwords and service account keys themselves are very powerful: they can provide wide-ranging access to data and functionality and they remain effective until they are actively revoked or changed.
 So to limit the potential damage that might occur if the credential leaked, in Google Cloud this core credential is replaced by a short-term credential based on it, a token, one that has a limited lifetime and is created on the fly as part of the request sequence.
 The token is passed with the request and serves to safely authenticate the account.

 There are two kinds of tokens used in Cloud Functions: access tokens and id tokens.
 Access tokens are usually used to authenticate API calls and id tokens are used to authenticate calls to developer-created code, for example, if a function calls another function.
 The tokens themselves are created using the OAuth 2 framework, and its extension, Open Identity Connect, but the sequence is complex and error-prone, and the use of Cloud Client Libraries to manage the process is highly recommended.